GhaLuccas/Real_to_Dollar-/README.md

 # Currency Converter 💱

 Welcome to my Currency Converter project!
-This repository focuses on building a simple yet efficient currency conversion application while practicing essential development tools and frameworks.
+This repository focuses on building a simple currency conversion application while practicing essential development tools and frameworks.

 ---